Everything you need to know about kids bank accounts

 What happens to my child's bank account after they turn 18?

 Most banks will automatically convert your child's account to a standard account for adults on their 18th birthday.
 They'll usually notify you about the change before it happens.
-Review the new terms and conditions carefully with your child, and contact your bank if you have any questions.
+Review the new T&Cs carefully with your child, and contact your bank if you have any questions.

 Once they turn 18, your child will have full control over their new account.
 They may also get access to additional features they didn't have before, like overdrafts or credit cards.
 By then, you'll have taught them well, and they'll be ready to manage their money independently.

-What alternatives are there to children’s bank accounts?
+What alternatives are there to kids bank accounts?

 Maybe you want to grow their savings with interest, or you want them to have a debit card on hand in case of an emergency.
 Maybe you're interested in digital alternatives that give them access to more financial literacy tools.

 Whatever the case, there's lots to explore.
-Check out these other money management tools for kids.
+Check out the money management tools we offer for kids.

-If you're looking for a digital children's account with kid-friendly money management tools, check out Revolut <18.
-Unlike typical high-street banks, Revolut is an e-money institution in the UK that's entirely app-based.
-Revolut <18 gives kids and teens between 6 and 17 an app designed specially for them, so they can practise managing their own money under your supervision.
+If you're looking for a digital kids account with kid-friendly money management tools, check out Kids & Teens account.
+Unlike typical high-street banks, Revolut is entirely app-based.
+Revolut Kids & Teens gives children between 6–15 an app designed specially for them, so they can practise managing their own money under your supervision.
+If your child is 16 or 17, we offer a separate account to support their growing independence.

-Revolut <18 is set up as a subaccount that's linked to your personal Revolut account.
-This makes it easy to send them their allowance in a tap or give them a regular 'payday' with recurring top-ups.
+Revolut Kids & Teens is set up as a subaccount that's linked to your personal Revolut account.
+This makes it easy to send them their allowance in a tap or give them a regular payday with recurring top-ups.
 Your kid will get their own debit card to spend the money in their account, and they can even customise their card design for a small fee.

 The app comes with intuitive analytics tools, so they'll be able to see where their money's going and where they can cut back.
-Once they turn 13, they'll be able to send money to other Revolut <18 peers and settle bills with friends more independently.
+Once they turn 13, they'll be able to independently send money to friends and family who also have Revolut Kids & Teens accounts.

-There are also fun features like Revolut <18 Earn, which lets you set challenges in-app and determine how much money they'll make when they finish them.
+There are also fun features like Kids & Teens Challenges, which lets you set challenges in-app and determine how much money they'll make when they finish them.
 It's a fun way to get them to clean their room and empower them to see work as a rewarding opportunity.

-To teach them that little savings make a big difference, you have Pockets and spare change round-ups.
+To teach them that little savings make a big difference, we offer Pockets and spare change round-ups.
 Pockets is a feature that lets them customise their own savings compartments and track their progress towards specific goals.
 With spare change round-ups, your kid's card purchases are rounded up to the nearest whole number, and the difference is automatically saved in the Pocket they choose.

 And of course, you're always in control.
 Right from your app, you can set spending limits, freeze their card, set up trusted contacts for transfers, and more.
 Their account is also protected by advanced security features designed for minors, with blocks on gambling, cigarettes, and alcohol.
-Once they turn 18, they can switch to a personal Revolut account.
+Once they turn 16, they can move on to the dedicated Revolut account for 16–17 year-olds.
+And when they turn 18, their account transitions to a full personal Revolut account.

-There are no set-up or monthly subscription fees for one <18 account, so you can teach them to budget, on a budget.
+There are no set-up or monthly subscription fees for one Kids & Teens account, so you can teach them to budget, on a budget.
 All you have to do is download the main Revolut app and sign up.
-Then go to Accounts Add new<18 account and follow directions.
-It'll just take a few minutes.
+Then go to Accounts ⇾ More ⇾ Add products & accounts ⇾ Kids & Teens account and follow the instructions.
+It'll only take a few minutes.

 If you're looking for flexibility, there are lots of instant access savings accounts for children.
-These allow you to withdraw money whenever you need.
-They usually have low minimum balance requirements and little to no maintenance fees, which makes them very accessible.
+These allow you to withdraw money whenever you need to.
+They usually have low minimum balance requirements and little to no maintenance fees, which makes them easy to open.

 Prepaid debit cards for kids